lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

 In this section, we will introduce Convolutional Neural Networks (CNNs), a specialized class of deep neural networks that excel in tasks involving spatial data, particularly image recognition and computer vision.
 Understanding CNNs will prepare you for future applications where image data is involved.

-By the end of this exercise participants will be able to:
+By the end of this section, you should be able to:

-- Understand the challenges associated with ANNs for image processing
+* Identify the challenges associated with ANNs for image processing
-- Explain what makes CNNs a better choice for solving image classification problems
+* Explain what makes CNNs a better choice for solving image classification problems
+* Define convolutional and pooling layers
-- Understand different CNN architectures, such as VGG16 and LeNet-5
+* Describe notable CNN architectures, such as VGG16

 Why CNNs?